frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise2.md

         <source src="/img/learning-course/stage1c/dead-axle-rollers/a3.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>3.
 Insert the Configurable Roller assembly from the link at the top of this page.
-Follow the settings exactly as described to generate a 20" wide, 2" OD roller with 24T HTD 5mm pulleys on each end.</figcaption>
+                  Follow the settings exactly as described to generate a 20" wide, 2" OD roller with 24T HTD 5mm pulleys on each end.
+                  The length specified is the <i>effective length</i> meaning the distance between the plates, not the length of the roller itself.</figcaption>
     </figure>
   </div>